- Car Accidents

 All these data show a sad reality: pregnant women are extremely vulnerable and prone to severe injuries in car accidents.
 The worst possible outcome is when both the mother and the unborn child both lose their lives.

-Complications of Being in a Car Accident While Pregnant
+Complications of Car Accident While Pregnant

 Many women involved in a car accident while pregnant will develop a high-risk pregnancy, which requires constant monitoring.